serendipity-projects/lifecycle-helper-maven-plugin/src/site/markdown/usage.md

 ![Example](images/example_execution_plan_filter_plugin.jpg)

-## How to use the Plugin from POM
+## How to use the plugin goals in your POM

-Configure the plugin within the POM in order to execute it in the maven lifecycle phase:
+To use the plugin goals in your POM configure it the *plugins* of the POM.

 Below is a configuration example with *execution-plan* goal configured in the *validate* phase.